 Electronic invoicing, known as e-invoicing, is a form of electronic billing.
-It generates, stores and monitors transactions between your company and your customers to ensure terms are fulfilled.
-Electronic invoicing can help your company get paid sooner rather than later than sending paper invoices via the USPS, which is experiencing delivery delays and may slow down cash flow.
+It generates, stores and monitors transactions between your company and customers to ensure fulfillment of the terms.
+An e invoicing solution can help your company get paid sooner rather than later than sending paper invoices via the USPS, which is experiencing delivery delays and may slow down cash flow.

 Electronic documents include invoices and receipts, purchase orders, debit and credit notes, payment terms and instructions and remittance slips.
 You may send digital invoices through email, web page or an app, which creates several advantages, including: